-Teachers will also develop class based behaviour management systems which will be at the individual teacher's discretion and negotiated with students to meet the needs of their class. eq.
-Class Dojo, stamp charts, points etc.
+Teachers will also develop class-based behaviour management systems which will be at the individual teacher's discretion and negotiated with students to meet the needs of their class. eg. Class Dojo, stamp charts, points etc.

 Class teachers will also select students work for display as WAGOLL WORK.
 Student work that demonstrates to the class what is expected, what a good one looks like.
-This is a positive recognition strategy used in conjunction with our Visible Learning Pedagogy.